Kanchan3452/Keywords/README.md

 Startup times: RAM allows applications to start up faster, which reduces loading times.

 Adding RAM: Computers typically come with at least two RAM modules, but more can be added if needed.
+## ROM (Read-Only Memory)
+Read-Only Memory (ROM) is a type of computer memory that stores permanent data and instructions that are essential for a computer to start up and run:

+What it is
+ROM is a non-volatile memory that stores data that cannot be written over or erased.
+It retains its contents even when the power is off.

+What it does
+ROM contains the instructions needed for a computer to boot up, perform large input/output (I/O) tasks, and protect programs or software instructions.

+How it's used
+ROM is used in almost every computer, video game consoles, optical storage, calculators, and peripheral devices.

+Types
+The types of ROM include PROM (programmable read-only memory) and EPROM (erasable programmable read-only memory).

+Speed
+ROM is generally slower than RAM but faster than a hard drive